Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 Transaction ID          | sha3-256                | [Transaction ID](#transaction-id) of the referenced transaction.
 Output Index            | varint31                | Index (zero-based) of the [output](#transaction-output) within the transaction.

-Note: In the transaction wire format, outpoint uses the [varint encoding](#varint31) for the output index, but in the [assets merkle tree](#assets-merkle-root) a fixed-length big-endian encoding is used for lexicographic ordering of unspent outputs.

 ### Transaction Output

-A *transaction output* specifies an asset version, an output commitment, and reference data.
+A *transaction output* specifies an asset version, an output commitment, reference data, and witness data.

 Asset version defines encoding and semantics of the output commitment string that follows.
 Nodes must ignore the output commitment if the asset version is unknown.
 This allows soft fork upgrades to new accounting mechanisms, and leaves the reference data field readable by older nodes.